Vladimir Petrov (diplomat): Intelligence career

 Petrov lived through the purges of Stalin under Yagoda, Yezhov, and Beria.
-Even though a great number of his friends, colleagues, and superiors were arrested and executed, Petrov escaped unscathed.
+A great number of his friends, colleagues, and superiors were arrested and executed, but Petrov escaped unscathed.

 Defection

 Petrov's defection came about through his association with Polish-born doctor and musician Michael Bialoguski, who played along in seeming to allow Petrov to recruit him to gather information, while at the same time reporting to Australian Security Intelligence Organisation on Petrov's activities.

 Petrov applied for political asylum in 1954, on the grounds that he could provide information regarding a Soviet spy ring operating out of the Soviet Embassy in Australia.
-Petrov states in his memoirs that his reasoning for defecting lay not in an imminent fear of being executed, but in his disillusionment with the Soviet system and his own experiences and knowledge of the terror and human suffering inflicted on the Soviet people by their government, in particular during the forced collectivization of farms and the famine which resulted.
+Petrov stated in his memoirs that his reason for defecting was not fear of imminent execution, but his disillusionment with the Soviet system and his own experiences and knowledge of the terror and human suffering inflicted on the Soviet people by their government, in particular during the forced collectivization of farms and the ensuing famine.

 Later life

 Petrov and his wife were granted Australian citizenship on 12 October 1956.
-The government imposed a D-Notice, barring reporting of their activities, and established them in a safe house in Bentleigh East over fears that the Soviet government would attempt their assassination.
-He and his wife adopted the pseudonyms of Sven and Anna Allyson to protect their identities.
-Although the press agreed not to identify them under the D-notice, the press did not always observe this voluntary protection order.
-The whereabouts of the Petrovs were still the subject of a D-Notice in 1982.
+The government imposed a D-Notice, barring reporting of their activities, and established them in a safe house in Bentleigh East over fears that the Soviet government would attempt to assassinate them.
+He and his wife adopted the pseudonyms Sven and Anna Allyson.
+Although the press agreed not to identify them under the D-notice, this voluntary protection order was not always observed.
+The whereabouts of the Petrovs were still subject to a D-Notice in 1982.

 In 1957, under his assumed identity, Petrov began working for Ilford Photo in Upwey, while his wife worked as a typist for a tractor company.
 They purchased a house in Bentleigh, living a quiet suburban life.
 Petrov "enjoyed Australian rules football and rabbit shooting" while his wife did voluntary work for Meals on Wheels.

 Petrov suffered a series of strokes in 1974 and was hospitalised at the Mount Royal Geriatric Hospital in Parkville (now part of Royal Melbourne Hospital).
 He remained hospitalised until his death from pneumonia on 14 June 1991, aged 84.
 A private funeral was held, "attended only by his wife, a few friends, and ASIO officers" including former director-general Charles Spry.